 Joe Grumbine is the founder of Willow Creek Springs Herbal Products and The Human Solution.

 Liz McDuffie has held the roles of Director and Instructor at MCC since 2006.
 Liz currently teaches a Course on “Providing Cannabis Products under the SB 94 License Exemption for Health Care Facility Licensees” under the California Department of Social Services (CDSS) Continuing Education Program for Licensing Re-certification.

 Ms. McDuffie serves on the Advisory Board for the National Institute of Health (NIH) Study of Cannabis Use Among Adults in Los Angeles County.

-The MCC issues a Medical Cannabis Practitioner Certification to Participants who have completed all five (5) Program Modules.
+The MCC issues a Medical Cannabis Practitioner Certification to Participants who have successfully completed the five (5) Program Modules.

-MCC provides a full refund to any Participant who requests a refund prior to starting Module II of the Program.
+MCC provides a full refund to any Participant who requests a refund prior to starting Module III of the Program.

 These videos show Joseph Bekkedal, a Medical Cannabis Practitioner, at the Huntington Hospital in 2017.
 Joseph is demonstrating the dosing of a cannabis product and the application of a cannabis ointment on a patient recovering from knee surgery.
 The patient was approved by her primary care physician for the use of medical cannabis for pain management.
 The video shows nurses, who are responsible for the care of the patient, taking notes.